Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4.2.2 Caching Edit source

-To allow logging in when the authentication back-end is unavailable, SSSD will use its cache even if it was invalidated.
+To allow logging in when the authentication back-end is unavailable, SSSD uses its cache even if it was invalidated.
 This happens until the back-end is available again.

 To invalidate the cache, run sss_cache -E (the command sss_cache is part of the package sssd-tools).